lightyears1998/lightyears1998/README.md

 ### Blogs

-Wow, you have reached the bottom section!
-If you want to know me more, you are welcome to check out my blogs:
+Wow, you have reached the bottom!
+If you would like to know me more, you are welcome to check out my blogs:

 - Technical blog is still under construction... : )
 - ![Life Blog (Chinese)](https://blog.qfstudio.net)